Last Updated: 10th April 2025

 If you do not cancel and continue to use the service into the next renewal period when the fee change takes effect, this will constitute your acceptance of the new pricing.
 Your payment method will be charged the updated subscription rate on your next billing date.
 All fee changes are implemented prospectively (no retroactive fee changes for a period you’ve already paid for).

 (Note: We will not arbitrarily change fees in the middle of a pre-paid term.
-However, for month-to-month subscriptions, changes can apply from the next month onward; for annual subscriptions, from the next year, etc. Special promotions or discounts apply only for their specified term, and once expired, the standard rate will apply.)
+However, for month-to-month subscriptions, changes can apply from the next month onward; for annual subscriptions, from the next year, etc. Special promotions or discounts apply only for their specified term, and once expired, the standard rate may apply.)

 2.5 Additional Costs

-Hatchly’s subscription covers the labor and expertise of our design team and the deliverables we produce for you.
+Hatchly’s subscription covers the labour and expertise of our design team and the deliverables we produce for you.
 Third-Party Costs: If fulfilling your request requires purchasing any third-party assets or incurring expenses (for example, licensing a stock photo, a premium font, or any specific software/plugin), we will inform you in advance.
 Such third-party costs are not included in your subscription fee and will be passed on to you.
 We can either ask you to provide the licensed asset or we will purchase it on your behalf with your approval and add the expense to your next invoice (or charge it separately at cost).
 We will only proceed with a third-party expense with your consent (except for nominal costs under a certain threshold, if you’ve given blanket pre-approval for expediency).
 You are responsible for these additional costs, and any assets purchased will be licensed in your name or transferred to you as appropriate.

 3. Service Delivery and Turnaround